 Leave grass clippings on the lawn

-Leaving grass clippings on the lawn after mowing is the natural way of breaking down grass also known as grass, also known as grasscycling or grass mulching.
+Leaving grass clippings on the lawn after mowing is the natural way of breaking down grass, also known as grasscycling or grass mulching.
 The next time you mow the lawn, try leaving clippings on the lawn rather than putting them in your green cart or in paper yard waste bags.

 It’s good for your lawn